ReadyResearchers-2023-24/plexity/README.md

 ## Supported Languages

 Currently, this tool supports the below programming languages, with the goal to expand this to include the wide ecosystem of open source `tree-sitter` grammars currently available.
-The currently supported languages are:
+The currently supported languages/filetypes are:

 * C
 * Dockerfile
+* Gitattributes
 * Java
 * JavaScript
 * JSON